|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 Collecting seismic data requires an energy source to generate waves and sensors to receive those waves.
 The appropriate energy source and receiver depend on the location and the application.
 This article describes different types of equipment used for seismic data acquisition.
 A variety of seismic sources exist that can apply vertical impulse forces to the surface of the ground.
 These devices are viable energy sources for onshore seismic work.

+In most exploration and reservoir seismic surveys, the main objectives are, first, to correctly image the structure in time and depth and, second, to correctly characterize the amplitudes of the reflections.
 Assuming that the amplitudes are accurately rendered, a host of additional features can be derived and used in interpretation.
 Collectively, these features are referred to as seismic attributes.
 The simplest attribute, and the one most widely used, is seismic amplitude, and it is usually reported as the maximum (positive or negative) amplitude value at each sample along a horizon picked from a 3D volume.
 It is fortunate that, in many cases, the amplitude of reflection corresponds directly to the porosity or to the saturation of the underlying formation.
-Attributes can be obtained from typical post-stack seismic data volumes, and these are the most common types.

 Bao, Yi (Exploration and Development Research Institute of Daqing Oilfield Company Ltd. CNPC.) | Wang, Cheng (Exploration and Development Research Institute of Daqing Oilfield Company Ltd. CNPC.) | Chen, Shu-min (Exploration and Development Research Institute of Daqing Oilfield Company Ltd. CNPC.) | Wang, Jian-min (Exploration and Development Research Institute of Daqing Oilfield Company Ltd. CNPC.) | Chen, Zhi-de (Exploration and Development Research Institute of Daqing Oilfield Company Ltd. CNPC.) | Pei, Jiang-yun (Exploration and Development Research Institute of Daqing Oilfield Company Ltd. CNPC.) | Wu, Jia-yi (Exploration and Development Research Institute of Daqing Oilfield Company Ltd. CNPC.)